Naftal-Rainer/WhatsApp-Group-Chat-Analysis-Dashboard/README.md

 The required python libraries for the extraction of useful information from raw whatsapp data data is listed in the [requirements.txt file](requirements.txt)

+<a id='wrangling'></a>
+## Data Wrangling

+The data to be cleansed is stored as `extractedData.csv`.

+#### Data Understanding

+To understand this data, I seek to answer the following questions:

+> - How many active participants are in the group?

+> - How many texts and media have been sent to the group?

+> - What are the commonly used words in the group chat.

+> - What are the emotions attached to every user?

+> - What are the trends in chatting in the group?